DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

       - buy, sell, or share the personal information of 100k or more California residents or households; or
       - get 50% or more of their annual revenue from selling or sharing California residents’ personal information
     - The CCPA imposes separate obligations on service providers and contractors (who contract with businesses to process personal info) and other recipients of personal information from businesses
-    - The CCPA does not generally apply to nonprofit orgs or government agencies
+    - The 📝CCPA does not generally apply to nonprofit orgs or government agencies
     - California residents have the right to: 🟡 LOCKED
       - ✏️(L)imit use and disclosure of personal info
       - ✏️(O)pt-out of sale or cross-context advertising